 Medical assessment tribunals

-Medical assessment tribunals are set up to provide independent, expert medical decisions about injury and impairment sustained by Queensland workers.
-The tribunals are made up from an independent panel of specialist doctors.
-Doctors may apply to be on the panel but are only appointed to the panel if they can demonstrate a high level of knowledge, expertise and experience.
+Medical assessment tribunals (tribunals) provide independent, expert medical decisions about injury and impairment sustained by Queensland workers.
+The tribunals consist of a panel of specialist doctors.

 Where are they held?

-Medical assessment tribunals are held at the Workers' Compensation Regulator's offices which are located at 347 Ann Street Brisbane on the corner of Ann and Wharf Streets.
-We are accessible by public transport and are approximately 200 metres from Central train station.
+Medical assessment tribunals are held at an office of the Office of Industrial Relations located at 347 Ann Street Brisbane (on the corner of Ann and Wharf Street).

 - Last updated

 We want to hear from you!

 We'd love to hear your feedback on the newly redesigned 'Claims and return to work' section of the website.
 Please let us know via the survey below - it will only take 1 minute to complete.

 The 2019 conference features expert speakers including Orange Sky Laundry, Josie Thomson and our MC Toby Travanner.
 Register and pay before 31 January for an early bird rate!